Drake-Designer/Heat/README.md

 ## Testing & Bug Fixes

+### 👨‍💻 Manual Testing on Real Devices

+I tested the website on several real devices and browsers to make sure it works properly on different screen sizes and operating systems.

+#### 📱 Mobile & Tablet Devices:

+- **iPhone 15 Pro**
+- **iPhone 15 Pro Max**
+- **iPad Pro**

+#### 💻 Desktop Devices:

+- **Windows PC**
+- **iMac**

+On each device, I checked the following:

+- The layout adjusts correctly to different screen sizes (responsive design)
+- Navigation links, buttons, and forms all work as expected
+- Anchor links scroll smoothly to the right sections
+- Audio and video content loads and plays correctly
+- The contact form accepts input and can be submitted without issues

+### 🧑‍🤝‍🧑 Testing with Friends and Peers

+To get real user feedback, I also asked some friends and fellow students from the course to try the website on their own phones, tablets, and laptops.

+They helped test:

+- How easy and intuitive the website is to use on mobile devices
+- If it’s clear how to find key content like music, gig info, and contact details
+- Whether the website feels smooth and works well overall

+Their feedback was very positive and confirmed that the website is user-friendly, visually clear, and functional across a wide range of devices.
+This helped me make a few small adjustments to improve the experience even more.

 ### 🧪 Lighthouse Performance Testing

 To check the overall performance and quality of the website, I used the [Lighthouse tool](https://developer.chrome.com/docs/lighthouse/overview/) built into Chrome DevTools.
 This tool evaluates key areas such as performance, accessibility, and best practices.